Portland Sailing Center

 Alcohol, Drugs, Weapons Policies

-Illegal drugs are not permitted aboard any of our boats, nor are passengers under the influence of same.
+Marijuana and illegal drugs are not permitted aboard any of our boats, nor are passengers under the influence of same.
 Weapons, licensed or otherwise, are not permitted aboard any of our boats.
 Drinking is not permitted on our boats, nor are passengers who have been drinking.
-(By prior special arrangement an exception could be granted for some special moment.).
 Persons who violate any of the preceding rules may be put ashore at the nearest port of call, with their gear, less their money which will be wholly forfeited.

-Exception: We have secured an indulgence from our insurers to allow beer and wine consumption in the evening while Messenger is secured to the dock at Cascade Locks.
+Exception: We have secured an indulgence from our insurers to allow light alcohol consumption in the evening while Messenger is secured to the dock at Cascade Locks.
 We're talking one or two per person.
-Loud or don't-know-when-to-stop drinkers will be put ashore…
+Loud or don't-know-when-to-stop drinkers will be put ashore

 You might be surprised to find more comfort than discomfort in sailing with strangers for two, three, as much as seven days on a forty-foot boat.
 People tend to bring their best, and truly contrary mates are rare indeed.
 Messenger adventures are particularly busy, so time passes quickly, and working together as we must naturally greases the ways of getting along.
 Lastly, Messenger is a large boat, and we limit participation to avoid uncomfortable closeness.